lh3/hickit/README.md

 ```sh
 hickit.js gfeat -r hs37d5.fa impute.3dg.gz | gzip > impute.cpg.3dg.gz
 ```
-For PBMC cells and LCL cells, we typically see low-CpG regions placed at the periphery, which leads to a red ball (on the top; image produced by the `view3d` command of hickit).
+For PBMC and LCL cells, we typically see low-CpG regions placed at the periphery, which leads to a red ball (on the top; image produced by the `view3d` command of hickit).
 For these cell types, a problematic inference often has large areas of greens (high CpG density; on the bottom).